 Run Turbo C++ in full screen in Windows 7

-Those who are running Turbo C++ is Windows 7, when the IDE is opened, click on "Ignore" in the popup window saying that it does not support full screen mode.
+Those who are running Turbo C++ is Windows 7, when the IDE is opened, click on "Ignore" in the popup window saying that it does not support full-screen mode.
 Now, click on the top left corner of the Turbo C++ window and select "Properties" .
 Select "Font" tab and change the font to "Lucidia Console" from default "Raster fonts".
-Also change the font size to "28".
+Also, change the font size to "28".
 Now select "Layout" tab and set "width" as 80 and "Height" as 25 under "Screen Buffer Size".
 Under "Window Size", change "Width" as 60 and "Height" as 25.
-Under "Window Position", set value of "Left" and "Top" both as -4.
+Under "Window Position", set the value of "Left" and "Top" both as -4.
 Make sure "Left System Position Window" is unchecked.
 Click "Ok" to close the properties window.
 Now you can see the Turbo C++ IDE in full screen.